 Description of the illustration vb-app-profiles.png

 You access application profiles from the Application Profiles tab of your visual application’s Settings page.
-VB Studio provides one ready-to-use application profile (Base configuration) that is the default application profile to use when you deploy web and mobile apps in this visual application to development, test, and production.
+Visual Builder provides one ready-to-use application profile (Base configuration) that is the default application profile to use when you deploy web and mobile apps in this visual application to development, stage, and production.

 To create additional application profiles, click Duplicate and provide a new name (for example,

-Production configuration), ID, and description in the Duplicate Application Profile dialog that appears.
-Having created the new profile, you can make it the default to use when you deploy your visual app by selecting the appropriate option from the menu that appears to the right of the newly created application profile.
+Production configuration), ID, and description in the Duplicate Application Profile dialog.
+Having created the new profile, you can make it the default to use when you stage or publish your visual app by selecting the appropriate option from the menu that appears to the right of the newly created application profile: